On the minimum modulus problem in number fields: Introduction and statement of results

 \section{Introduction and statement of results}

 A \textit{covering system} is a finite collection of arithmetic progressions that covers the integers.
 It was first introduced by Erd\H{o}s \cite{Erdos1950} in 1950 to answer a question of Romanoff.
-And in his collections of open problems \cite{Erdos1957, Erdos1963, AB1971, Erdos1973, EG1980}, Erd\H{o}s posed a number of problems concerning covering systems.
+And in his collections of open problems \cite{Erdos1957, Erdos1963, Erdos1973, EG1980}, Erd\H{o}s posed a number of problems concerning covering systems.
 One of them is the well-known minimum modulus problem: is there a uniform upper bound on the smallest modulus of all covering systems with distinct moduli?
-In 2007, Filaseta, Ford, Konyagin, Pomerance and Yu \cite{FFSPY2007} made a significant process towards this problem in the case when the reciprocal sum of the moduli of a covering system is bounded.
-Building on their work, Hough \cite{Hough2015} made a remarkable breakthrough and gave an affirmative answer to Erd\H{o}s' minimum modulus problem in 2015, showing that the minimum modulus is at most $10^{16}$.
+In 2007, Filaseta, Ford, Konyagin, Pomerance and Yu \cite{FFSPY2007} made a significant process towards this problem, showing that the reciprocal sum of the moduli grows with the minimum modulus.
+Building on their work, Hough \cite{Hough2015} made a remarkable breakthrough and gave an affirmative answer to Erd\H{o}s' minimum modulus problem in 2015, showing that the minimum modulus of any covering system with distinct moduli is at most $10^{16}$.
 In 2022, Balister, Bollob\'as, Morris, Sahasrabudhe and Tiba \cite{BBMRS2022} reduced this bound to $616,000$ by developing a general method for bounding the density of the uncovered set.
 This method is named by them \textit{the distortion method}; see \cite{BBMST2020_2} for more details about it.
-Recently, Cummings, Filaseta, and Trifonov \cite{CFT2022} reduced the bound to 118 for covering systems with squarefree moduli.
+Recently, Cummings, Filaseta, and Trifonov \cite{CFT2022} reduced the bound to 118 for covering systems with distinct squarefree moduli.
 They also proved in general the $j$-th smallest modulus in a minimal covering system with distinct moduli is bounded by some unspecified constant $C_j, j\ge1$.
 This result was improved by Klein, Koukoulopoulos and Lemieux \cite{KKL2022} later in the sense that they gave a specified bound for the $j$-th smallest modulus.
-In fact, they \cite{KKL2022} achieved the following generalization of Hough's theorem by using the distortion method.
+In fact, they achieved the following generalization of Hough's theorem by using a suitable modification of the distortion method.
 For a covering system $\cA$, the \textit{multiplicity} of $\cA$ is defined to be the largest number of times that a modulus appears in $\cA$.